Flexible list colorings: Maximizing the number of requests satisfied: Bipartite -degenerate graphs with one request

 \section{Bipartite $d$-degenerate graphs with one request}

 The theorem stated below follows directly from the celebrated Alon-Tarsi Theorem (see Theorem 1.1 in~\cite{alon1992colorings}).

-\begin{thm}[\cite{alon1992colorings}] Let $D$ be a bipartite digraph.
+\begin{thm}[\cite{alon1992colorings}] Let $D$ be a bipartite directed graph.
 For each $v \in V(D)$, let $L(v)$ be a list of $d^+_D(v) + 1$ distinct integers, where $d^+_D(v)$ is the outdegree of $v$.
 Then, there is a proper vertex coloring of $D$ where every vertex $v$ gets a color from its list $L(v)$. \end{thm} We use Theorem~\ref{thm: alontarsi_original} to prove Theorem~\ref{alontarsi}.

 \begin{proof} Let $G$ be any $d$-degenerate bipartite graph with a $(d+1)$-list assignment $L$.
 Suppose $r$ is a request of $L$ whose domain is of size $1$.
 Since $G$ is $d$-degenerate, its vertices can be ordered $v_1,\ldots, v_n$ such that for all $i\in[n]$, $v_i$ has at most $d$ neighbors $v_j$ with $j>i$.
 Suppose that $v_k$ is the vertex in the domain of $r$.
 We will show that there is a way to orient the edges of $G$ to obtain a digraph in which every vertex has out-degree at most $d$ and $v_k$ has out-degree zero.
 The desired result will then follow directly from Theorem~\ref{thm: alontarsi_original}.